Frequently Asked Questions (FAQs) on CCSA's Public Call for Non-Renewal

 - 3-year cumulative API growth of at least 50 points (2012-13 growth + 2011-12 growth + 2010-11 growth), or

-In addition, if a school does not meet ONE of the three criteria above, CCSA offers a "second look" process whereby schools may submit additional evidence of student academic gains that may demonstrate higher levels of growth than what is seen at other schools.
+- Second Look: For schools below the first three criteria, CCSA offers a "second look" process whereby schools may submit additional evidence of student academic gains that may demonstrate higher levels of growth than what is seen at other schools.

 What is the scale of the problem?
 How many schools are likely to be closed as a result of the accountability initiative?

 Only the schools that have consistently failed to meet academic and growth targets and that are in renewal for this school year are the subject of CCSA's public call for non-renewal.
 Only authorizers have the authority to decide not to renew a charter school's petition.

 CCSA first made our public call for non-renewal in 2011, calling for the non-renewal of 10 chronically underperforming charter schools.
 Four of the schools on our list closed that year--two voluntarily.
 In three school districts, the boards of education conditionally approved the charter schools, setting specific academic targets that, if not met, would result in automatic revocations.
 This is indeed what happened with Nubia Charter School in San Diego, which closed in spring 2013.
 In San Francisco Unified, Center Joint Unified and Antelope Valley Union High, the board chose simply to renew the charter schools.